easeml/datascope/README.md

 is a reflection of the quality of your underlying data*.
 In the era of data centric AI, the fundemental question becomes

-  > Which training data examples is most important to improve the accuracy/fairness of my ML model?
+  > Which training data example is most important to improve the accuracy/fairness of my ML model?

 Once you know these "importances", we can use it to support a range of applications --- clean your data and fix your data bugs, data acquisition, data summarization, etc.